The Monologue Engine

 This is a speaking-style profile, not a clinical assessment.
 Oompf can make it more accurate by analyzing real recordings for pace, fillers, structure, and confidence patterns.

-Stop after the first complete answer and let the other person pull the next thread.
+Stop after the first complete answer and ask, 'Want the longer version?'
+Make permission your brake.

 Group-chat caption